-The CCPA requires companies to be transparent about data collection and sharing.
+The CCPA (CPRA) requires companies to be transparent about data collection and sharing.

 The Act gives consumers certain rights over their personal data, such as the right to access and delete data.
 Consumers are also able to opt out of their data being shared with third parties.

 Additionally, companies are required to inform users of these rights and explain how to exercise them.

 Finally, the Act states that consumers must not be discriminated against for exercising their rights and enables consumers to sue businesses who fail to comply with the Act.